Gabriel-Aguiar-Reis/Gabriel-Aguiar-Reis/README.md

 # 💫 About Me:

-- 🌎 I'm a brazilian developer.
+- 🌎 I'm a brazilian web fullstack developer.

 - 🔎 I'm searching for my first programming job.